-There is something about taking a moment, especially during a particularly stressful day and making a warm cuppa tea can make almost anything just a bit better.
+There is something about taking a moment, especially during a particularly stressful day and making a warm cuppa tea can make almost anything just a bit better, especially so during the COVID-19 pandemic.
 That incredible combination of stepping away for a moment to focus on something else (making tea), feeling the warmth of the cup relax the muscles in your hands, and watching the steam rise - your first sip goes a long way toward melting your worries away.
 And science agrees!

 According to CNN Health’s Article “Why drinking tea might just help in a crisis” a review of more than 100 studies found that green tea can offer three significant benefits to the brain.
 It can reduce anxiety, boost cognitive abilities, and support healthy brain function, specifically memory.

 Not a fan of green tea?
 No worries.
 A study by the University College London shows that black tea can help inhibit stress hormones like cortisol.
 Yes, you heard that right: black tea soothes stress.